patarapolw/lang-notes/README.md

-# Git-publisher
+# mylang

-Similar to browsing on GitHub website, but these are supported
+A testing repo for `git-publisher`, which is similar to browsing on GitHub website, but these are supported.

 - YAML front matter
 - Custom markdown, via Showdown.js extension